 Choosing the right organizing containers is kind of like dressing to flatter your body.
 Just because something works in someone else’s home, doesn’t mean it’s a good fit for yours.
 And that’s totally okay!
 Just like with dressing, your containers should accentuate your strengths and strengthen your weaknesses.

 Think of it this way.
 You see a dress in stock online that’s the wrong size, color, and fit for you, but the dress is pretty.
 Would you buy that dress?
 No!
 You’d save it on Pinterest, and then find something similar in your size and a flattering color.
-Similarly, when choosing organizing containers, it’s vital to choose containers that fit your needs.
+Similarly, when choosing organizing containers, choosing containers that fit your needs is vital.
 Not just ones that are pretty.

 Grace in Organizing